 Retreaded tires are nothing new, yet the topic can still divide fleet managers.
 While some have fully supported the innovation, others are hesitant to try retreads: can they really stand up to cross-country trips over rough terrain or on icy highways?

 Of course, performance isn’t the only element to consider.
-When a damaged tire blows out, sending shreds of rubber whipping across the lanes, it puts the truck and every vehicle around it in danger.
+When a damaged tire blows out, it can send shreds of rubber whipping across the lanes.
+This can ultimately put your truck and every vehicle around it in danger.
 You’ll want to make sure retreads can hold up in every situation, and that any savings you enjoy aren’t compromised by a greater safety risk.

 Why use retreads?

-Modern retreads are durable, and they’re not a one-time solution – tires can be retreaded multiple times.
+Modern retreads are durable, and they’re not a one-time solution.
+Did you know that tires can be retreaded multiple times?
 That can translate to an extra 800,000 km of use before the tire is spent!
 Proper inflation can both increase performance and extend the life of the tire, allowing it to be retreaded up to three times.

 Clearly, retreads beat new tires when it comes to carbon footprint, since there’s less waste going to a landfill.
-In fact, over 65 per cent of scrap tire material in Canada is managed and recycled, and retreaded tires are an important feature of the nation’s growing tire recycling program.
+In fact, a recent study in the UK found that retreaded tires produce 30 per cent less CO2 emissions than the average tire.